rhuebler/HOPS/README.md

 ### Example ###

-<code bash> java -jar ../path/hops0.2.jar -Xmx600G -input  /path/to/files/*fastq.gz -output /my/output/goes/here -m full </code>
+<code bash> java -jar ../path/hops0.3.jar -Xmx600G -input  /path/to/files/*fastq.gz -output /my/output/goes/here -m full </code>
 This command will execute HOPS with default parameters or if you want to do something more specific

-<code bash> /projects1/tools/java/jdk-9.0.4/bin/java -jar ../path/hops0.2.jar -input  /path/to/files/*fastq.gz -output /my/output/goes/here -m full -c configFile.txt </code>
+<code bash> java -jar ../path/hops0.3.jar -Xmx600G -input  /path/to/files/*fastq.gz -output /my/output/goes/here -m full -c configFile.txt </code>

 Parameters specified in the config file will overwrite default parameters.
 All parameters not specified in the config file will stay at their default value.
-To check what the default values are, check the config file section.
+To check what the default values are, check the config file section. **Please note that as the HOPS job will by defaulat call Malt and MaltExtract that HOPS will need enough Heapspace to allow the Malt job to run.
+Otherwise it will get stuck**

 ### Example Conda###

-<code bash> hops -Xmx600G -input  /path/to/files/*fastq.gz -output /my/output/goes/here -m full </code>
+<code bash> hops -Xmx600G -input  /path/to/files/*fastq.gz -output /my/output/goes/here -m full -c configFile.txt </code>
-This command will execute HOPS with default parameters.
+**Please note that as the HOPS job will by defaulat call Malt and MaltExtract that HOPS will need enough Heapspace to allow the Malt job to run.
+Otherwise it will get stuck**

 ## Command Line Parameters ##